marktoda/superchain-actions/SPEC.md

 }

 /// @title CrossChainExecutor
-/// @notice A universal executor that processes onion-style cross-chain call payloads.
+/// @notice A universal executor that processes cross-chain call payloads.
 /// Each call includes nested onSuccess and onFailure branches that can themselves
 /// be full cross-chain calls or local actions. contract CrossChainExecutor {